sirmatel/sirmatel.github.io/_posts/blog/2019-11-27-regulation_NMPC_YALMIP.md

 layout: single
 category: blog
 author_profile: false
-title: Nonlinear model predictive control (regulation) in MATLAB with MPCTools
+title: Nonlinear model predictive control (regulation) in MATLAB with YALMIP
 tags: [control,regulation,nonlinear MPC,simulation]
 comments: true
 header:
   teaser: "implement_NMPC_MPCTools.png"
-date: '2019-03-06'
+date: '2019-11-27'
 sidebar:
   nav: "blog"
 ---

-In this post we will attempt to create nonlinear model predictive control (MPC) code for the regulation problem (i.e., steering the state to a fixed equilibrium and keeping it there) in MATLAB using MPCTools.
-We will need MATLAB (version R2015b or higher), <a href="https://bitbucket.org/rawlings-group/octave-mpctools/overview" style="color: #2d5a8c">MPCTools</a>[^Risbeck2016] (a free Octave/MATLAB toolbox for nonlinear MPC), and <a href="https://web.casadi.org/" style="color: #2d5a8c">CasADi</a>[^Andersson2018] (version 3.1 or higher) (a free Python/MATLAB toolbox for nonlinear optimization and numerical optimal control).
-MPCTools calls <a href="https://projects.coin-or.org/Ipopt" style="color: #2d5a8c">Ipopt</a>[^Waechter2006] for solving the resulting nonlinear optimization problems.
-You can download the code created in this post here: <a href="https://sirmatel.github.io/assets/files/regulation_NMPC_MPCTools.m" style="color: #2d5a8c">regulation_NMPC_MPCTools.m</a>.
+In this post we will attempt to create nonlinear model predictive control (MPC) code for the regulation problem (i.e., steering the state to a fixed equilibrium and keeping it there) in MATLAB using YALMIP.
+We will need MATLAB, <a href="https://yalmip.github.io/" style="color: #2d5a8c">YALMIP</a>[^Risbeck2016] (a free Octave/MATLAB toolbox for optimization modeling), and <a href="https://projects.coin-or.org/Ipopt" style="color: #2d5a8c">Ipopt</a>[^Waechter2006] (for solving the resulting nonlinear optimization problems).
+You can download the code created in this post here: <a href="https://sirmatel.github.io/assets/files/regulation_NMPC_YALMIP.m" style="color: #2d5a8c">regulation_NMPC_YALMIP.m</a>.

+Note: For MPC code with high computational efficiency, it is recommended that one uses either <a href="https://web.casadi.org/" style="color: #2d5a8c">CasADi</a>[^Andersson2018] or <a href="https://bitbucket.org/rawlings-group/octave-mpctools/overview" style="color: #2d5a8c">MPCTools</a>[^Risbeck2016].

 We consider the following nonlinear MPC formulation: